springfall2008/batpred/README.md

   - load_scaling - scales the load by a fixed percentage (default is 1.0, set up e.g. 1.2 if you want to add a % margin to your load)
   - pv_scaling - scales the PV data by a fixed percentage (default is 1.0 for no adjustment, set down e.g. 0.80 if you want to scale back)
   - pv_metric10_weight - adds in a pecentage weighting to the 10% PV forecast, recommended to take into account more worst case scenario (e.g. use 0.15 for 15% weighting)

-  - car_charging_hold - When true car charging data is removed from the simulation (by subtracting car_charging_rate), as you either charge from the grid or you use the intelligent plugin to predict when it will charge correctly (default 6kw, configure with car_charging_threshold)
-  - car_charging_threshold - Sets the threshold above which is assumed to be car charging and ignore (default 6 = 6kw)
-  - car_charging_energy - Set to a HA entity which is incrementing kWh data for the car charger, will be used instead of threshold for more accurate car charging data to filter out

-  - car_charging_planned - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable or True to always enable
-  - car_charging_planned_response - An array of values from the planned sensor which indicate that the car is plugged in and will charge in the next low rate slot
-  - car_charging_rate - Set to the rate it's assumed the car charges at in low rate slots

-  - car_charging_battery_size - Indicates the cars battery size in kwh, defaults to 100.
-It will be used to predict car charging stops.
-  - car_charging_limit - The % limit the car is set to charge to, link to a suitable sensor.
-Default is 100%
-  - car_charging_soc - The cars current % charge level, link to a suitable sensor.
-Default is 0%

   - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight and creates all the 'best' sensors.
   - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p.
 Best set to 0 if you use pv_metric10_weight.
   - best_soc_margin - Sets the number of Kwh of battery margin you want for the best SOC prediction, it's added to battery charge amount for safety.
 Best set to 0 if you use multiple charge slots or pv_metric10_weight.